-I was first introduced to brain imaging during my undergraduate years, under the mentorship of Joseph Tracy when we were at the Eastern Pennsylvania Psychiatric Institute/Hahnemann University in Philadelphia.
+I was first introduced to neuroscience during my undergraduate years, under the mentorship of Joseph Tracy when we were at the Eastern Pennsylvania Psychiatric Institute/Hahnemann University in Philadelphia.
 I received my B.S. in Psychology and Philosophy & Religion from Ursinus College.
 After college, I was an NIH Summer Intern working with Jordan Grafman at the NINDS, and a Postbaccalaureate Intramural Research Trainee under the mentorship of the late Leslie Ungerleider at the NIMH.

 Outside of the laboratory I enjoy the great outdoors with my family and riding (and writing about) recumbent bicycles.
 If you see someone riding around Princeton on a strange bike contraption, it's probably me !